camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 ### Setup

-We recommend starting developing a connector using our [custom connector template repository on GitHub](https://github.com/camunda/connector-template).
+When developing a new connector we recommend using our [custom connector template repository on GitHub](https://github.com/camunda/connector-template).
 This template is a [Maven](https://maven.apache.org/)-based Java project, and you can use it the way that fits best into your development flow: